knurling-rs/defmt/book/src/json-output.md

 - building software on top of `probe-run`
 - storing `probe-run`'s output, in order to analyze it over time

+⚠️ `probe-run` v0.3.3+ is necessary to use this feature!

 ## How to use it?

 > 😁: Sounds great, how can I use it?